neetjn/v-localize/README.md

 ### About

-**V-Localize** is a very simple localization plugin for VueJS.
+**V-Localize** is a very simple localization plugin for Vue.js.
 Your localizations will be available anywhere in your web application wrapped in a Vue instance.

 ### Usage